An organization of the 24 approved medical specialty

 partnered with The American Board of Internal Medicine (ABIM) to provide their diplomates with the option to participate in Critical

 Care Medicine fellowships and then take the Internal Medicine-Critical Care Medicine exam administered by ABIM.
 The certificate title

 for this subspecialty indicates the administering board.
 Other boards offer certification in Critical Care Medicine and they administer

 To search for these subspecialties by a specific board, select one of the boards from the drop down menu

 on the Advanced Search screen.
 For a list of the boards that offer the Critical Care Medicine subspecialty, please refer

 to the Resources page and click on the Certificates Offered by Multiple Boards link.
 Details are in the paragraph at the

 top of the PDF.
-To receive search results that include both subspecialty titles, select Critical Care Medicine from the
+To receive search results that include both subspecialty titles, simply select Critical Care Medicine or

 a smaller quantity of results you will need to include other search fields from the Advanced Search page.